Uber proposes industry-wide gig worker benefits model in Canada - Up News Info

 Article content

-DoorDash Inc, Lyft Inc and Just Eat Takeaway.com’s Grubhub did not immediately respond to requests for comment on Uber’s proposal.
-Uber did not immediately respond to a request on whether the model could be extended to the United States.
+Lyft Inc and Just Eat Takeaway.com’s Grubhub did not immediately respond to requests for comment.

+Uber said it advocates for benefits funds everywhere, but added that labor laws, social safety nets and different cultures meant it would pursue a different approach in every country, with Monday’s proposal tailored to Canada.

+The companies have also faced several lawsuits in Canada and the United States alleging worker misclassification.

-The companies have rejected calls for reclassification, citing surveys showing that the majority of their workers do not want to be employees.
+The companies have rejected calls for reclassification, saying surveys showed the majority of their workers do not want to be employees.

-In recent years, the companies have begun proposing limited benefit models while maintaining workers’ contractor status, including in California where voters approved such a proposal last year.
+In recent years, the companies have suggested limited benefit models while maintaining workers’ contractor status, including in California where voters approved such a proposal last year.

 In a March blog post https://ubr.to/3gLQSgG outlining its initial Canadian proposal, Uber advocated for industry-wide reforms that held every company to the same standards.
 (Reporting by Tina Bellon in Austin, Texas; editing by Jonathan Oatis)